Akarsh1/Medisyn-Case-Study/README.md

 ##### 3. Identify cohorts of customers with similar reviews and ratings.
 ##### 4. Develop a medicine recommendation solution based on user symptoms and past reviews.

 All the files are included in this repo.
-The jupyter notbooks contains the code with comments for the cell.
+The jupyter notbooks contains the code with comments for the specific cells.
 The PPT outlies the approach, results and limitations of the model.